djangocon/2023.djangocon.eu/_posts/2022-07-11-announcing-online-talks.md

 During the breaks in the in-person sessions (lunch, morning/afternoon breaks, etc.), we will air some talks exclusively to our online-only ticketholders.
 In-person attendees will get the links to the videos upon the conclusion of talks on Wednesday, October 19.

+In the event of speakers needing to withdraw due to health or other travel-related reasons, some of these speakers may be giving their talks in person instead.

 The final talk and tutorial schedule will be announced soon.
 If you haven’t purchased your ticket yet, [they’re still on sale]({{site.ticket_link}}).

 Congratulations to the presenters of the tutorials and talks below!